HamidBehnam/hamidev-playgrounds/README.md

   - Create a new Virtual Environment the same name as the branch name.
 For instance using conda:
     - `conda create --name python-some-subject`
     - `conda activate python-some-subject`
-  - In the root of the repository, create a new subdirectory for the playground.
+  - In the root of the repository, create a new subdirectory (python package) for the playground.
 For instance:
-    - `mkdir python-playground` or `mkdir fastapi-playground`
+    - `mkdir python_playground` or `mkdir fastapi_playground` Note: The directory name should not contain any hyphen.
-  - `cd python-playground` or `cd fastapi-playground`
+    - `cd python_playground` or `cd fastapi_playground`
+    - `touch __init__.py` to make the directory a package.
+This is because when you import your other modules in Python, the parent directory should also be a package.
   - Make sure the correct Virtual Environment is activated.
   - Install python: `conda install python`
   - If you want to install a package, for instance FastAPI, you can use either conda or pip.
 Check the package documentation for the installation instructions.
     - For FastAPI: `pip install "fastapi[standard]"` https://fastapi.tiangolo.com/#installation
-  - Anytime that you install a new package, run both of the following commands:
+  - Anytime that you install a new package, run both of the following commands: (assuming you're in the `python_playground` directory)
     - `conda env export > environment.yml`
     - `pip list --format=freeze > requirements.txt`
   - Open the app in PyCharm.
   - In the bottom right corner of the PyCharm, set the Python Interpreter to the newly created Virtual Environment.
-  - Right-click on the `python-playground` directory and create a new Python File named `main.py` and continue with the development.
+  - Right-click on the `python_playground` directory (package) and create a new Python File named `main.py` and continue with the development.
-  - To run the server `fastapi dev main.py`
+  - To run the server `fastapi dev main.py` assuming you're in the `python_playground` directory.
-  - Although there's a `.gitignore` file in the root but since you shouldn't modify that one you need to create another `.gitignore` file in the `python-playground` directory and make sure it's filtering out the unnecessary files and folders properly.
+  - Although there's a `.gitignore` file in the root but since you shouldn't modify that one you need to create another `.gitignore` file in the `python_playground` directory and make sure it's filtering out the unnecessary files and folders properly.
   - `git add .`
   - `git commit -m "Initial commit"`
   - `git push -u origin python/some-subject`